-SHARES ELIGIBLE FOR FUTURE SALE
+SHARES AND ADSs ELIGIBLE FOR FUTURE SALE

-Prior to this offering, no public market existed for our ordinary shares.
-Future sales of our ordinary shares in the public market after this offering, or the perception that these sales could occur, could adversely affect prevailing market prices for our ordinary shares and could impair our future ability to raise equity capital.
+Prior to this offering, no public market existed for our ordinary shares or ADSs.
+Future sales of our ADSs in the public market after this offering, or the perception that these sales could occur, could adversely affect prevailing market prices for our ADSs and could impair our future ability to raise equity capital.

-Based on the number of shares outstanding as of September 30, 2017, upon completion of this offering and assuming no exercise of the underwriters' option to purchase additional ordinary shares, issuance of ordinary shares offered by us in this offering and the conversion of all outstanding series A preferred shares ordinary shares upon the closing of this offering.
-All of the ordinary shares sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, except for any shares sold to our "affiliates," as that term is defined under Rule 144 under the Securities Act.
-The remaining ordinary shares held by existing shareholders are "restricted securities," as that term is defined in Rule 144 under the Securities Act.
+Based on the number of shares outstanding as of September 30, 2017, upon completion of this offering, and assuming no exercise of the underwriters' option to purchase additional ADSs, 38,786,214 of our ordinary shares, including ordinary shares underlying ADSs, will be outstanding, based on the issuance of 8,823,530 ADSs offered by us in this offering and the conversion of all outstanding preferred and ordinary shares into an aggregate of 29,962,684 ordinary shares upon the closing of this offering.
+All of the ADSs sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, except for any ADSs sold to our "affiliates," as that term is defined under Rule 144 under the Securities Act.
+The ordinary shares held by existing shareholders are "restricted securities," as that term is defined in Rule 144 under the Securities Act.
 Restricted securities may be sold in the public market only if registered or if their resale qualifies for exemption from registration such as Rule 144 or Rule 701 promulgated under the Securities Act or Regulation S, as described below.

-We expect ordinary shares, or ordinary shares if the underwriters exercise in full their option to purchase additional ordinary shares, sold in this offering will be freely transferable without restriction, except for any shares purchased by one or more of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act.
-We expect the remaining ordinary shares will be subject to the contractual 180-day lock-up period described below.
-This may adversely affect the prevailing market price of our ordinary shares and our ability to raise equity capital in the future.
+After conversion of all of our outstanding shares into ordinary shares, 29,598,264 of the shares held by existing shareholders will be subject to the contractual 180-day lock-up period described below.
+This may adversely affect the prevailing market price of our ADSs and our ability to raise equity capital in the future.